Education

 Ironmongers’ Company

 Grants of up to £10,000 are available to registered charities for UK projects that provide opportunities for disadvantaged children and young people under 25 to fulfil their potential.
-Project must consist of educational activities that develop learning, motivation and skills.
+The project must consist of educational activities that develop learning, motivation and skills.
 Deadlines are 31 July and 15 December.

 Peter Cruddas Foundation